Mercedes-Benz W110: Estate car

 An estate version of the 230S four-cylinder-engined car was introduced in 1965 by IMA (Société Anonyme pour l'Importation de Moteurs et d'Automobiles), Mercedes-Benz's Mechelen based Belgian importer.
 The conversion achieved modest success in certain markets including Germany, Belgium and the UK.
 For tariff-related reasons, AMA already had been assembling saloon version of the cars from CKD kits.
 The model was updated just six months into production to incorporate changes introduced by the July 1965 Mercedes-Benz update of the W110 line, which also spawned 6-cylinder 230 and 230S IMA versions of the estate.

 With the reduction in tariffs that followed the development of the EEC, small-scale assembly of this kind within the EEC but outside Germany no longer made sense, and assembly of the Mercedes-Benz cars at Mechelen stopped in 1973, by which time the plant had assembled 78,568 four-cylinder Mercedes-Benz cars based on the W111 and its W114 successor.

+In addition, the Lorch-based coachbuilder Binz built ambulance conversions based on the W110, and also designed a rare three-row, seven-seat version of W110 with 65 cm extended wheelbase, that was assembled in Mercedes-Benz factory in Sindelfingen.